NucleoidAI/docs/docs/datastore.md

 ## Scalability and CAP Support

+Nucleoid follows single-threaded multi-process paradigm.
 Each Nucleoid instance runs in its own process and more than one instances can be run in the same machine.

-Nucleoid is not designed for specific scalability model, in fact high plasticity of the runtime supports majority scalability strategies as well as CAP theorem, but we will be focusing on sharding strategy like in MongoDB with additional features with smart sharding.
+Nucleoid is not designed for specific scalability model, in fact high plasticity of the runtime supports majority scalability strategies as well as CAP theorem, but we will be focusing on sharding strategy like in MongoDB and additional features with the smart sharding.

 <img src="https://cdn.nucleoid.com/media/scalability.drawio.png" alt="Scalability" width="400" />

 ### Smart Sharding

-Unlike limited configuration options in major databases, smart sharding instead takes a JavaScript function and lets developers create own scalability policies.
-The function receives additional data such as request headers, body etc. and it also comes with Nucleoid runtime and its embedded data store, so that the sharding function can persist user data in order to support `memtable` like in Cassandra.
+The smart sharding takes a JavaScript function and lets developers create own scalability policies unlike limited configuration options in major databases.
+The function receives additional data such as request headers, body etc. and it also comes with Nucleoid runtime along with the built-in data store, so that the sharding function can persist user data in order to support `memtable` like in Cassandra.

 ```shell
 npx nucleoidjs start --cluster
 ```

-This starts specialized Nucleoid instance and acts like front door the cluster.
+This `npx` command starts specialized Nucleoid instance and acts like front door to the cluster.
 Default sharding function takes `Process` header from REST and looks up in process list for IP and port information, and cluster instances can be added with calling terminal with `process1 = new Process("127.0.0.1", 8448)`.

 Default function can be altered with including a function in `~/.nuc/handlers/cluster.js` and returning process id from the function.
 For example: